 She did not encounter anyone who told her that she should not be on the path.
 The diaries make clear that Virginia was made nervous by any criticism, slight or reprimand.
 I suggest that she would entered such an event in her diaries.

 This historical evidence has been used by the members of the Sussex Don’t Lose Your Way group as part of the evidence that a right of way exists not just from the South Downs Way to Muggery Pope but also further east to a another claimed right of way running from the Lay at Beddingham via Pooks Dyke to Tarring Neville.
 There is evidence that this other route was used when what is now the main road through Itford Farm was just a track which was liable to flood.
 In later years it fell out of use, but walkers began to use a route from Tarring Neville to Itford Farm via Muggery Pope.
+Unfortunately East Sussex Council did not think the evidence was enough so refused to make an order to add the route to the rights of way map.
+An appeal was considered by we thought it unlikely to succeed, so the route will not appear on the map.

 VIRGINIA AND HER DAD